Agastheeswaram

 Agastheeswaram is a panchayat town in Kanniyakumari district in the Indian state of Tamil Nadu.

 History

-Agasteeswaram is named after Sage Agastya who had visited this place to teach Ramayana.
+Agasteeswaram is named after Sage Agastya, who visited this place to teach the Ramayana.
 Most of the people from this village are well educated when compared with other districts in Tamil Nadu.
-Vivekanandha college is located in Agasteeswararam.
+Vivekanandha College is located in Agasteeswararam.

-Along with the talukas of Thovalay, Kalculam, Eraneel and Velavancode, Agasteeswaram was a part of the southern division (aka Padmanabhapuram division) of the erstwhile Kingdom of Travancore until its union with Cochin in 1949 and continued to be a part of the state of Travancore- Cochin until November 1, 1956.
+Along with the talukas of Thovalai, Kalkulam, Eraniel and Vilavancode, Agasteeswaram was a part of the Padmanabhapuram division of the erstwhile Kingdom of Travancore until its union with Kochi in 1949 and continued to be a part of the state of Travancore–Cochin until November 1, 1956.

-Agastheeswaram

-Below are the words extracted from the Travancore state manual about the Agastisvaram Nadan rich chieftain who enjoyed special benefits from the Trovancore Rajah, that family belonged to the sub-caste Nadan an endogamous group among the Nadars.

-The Travancore state manual says "This is also the headquarters of the Shanar tribe, where their Nadan or chieftain resides, who was formerly allowed the privileges of having a fort, of riding in a palanquin and of retaining a hundred armed attendants."